-1 How we decide who is eligible
+1 How we decide who is eligible for council-funded support

 We use national guidelines to help us understand whether someone has eligible social care needs.
 This applies to people needing social care support and to family and friend carers.

 The guidelines are called ‘eligibility criteria’ and are set out in the Care and Support (Eligibility Criteria) Regulations 2015.

 We will focus on things that are important to you in your circumstances.
 We may ask you about:

 - your wellbeing – what is important to you in your daily life